txt/plm18/doc/syllabus.md

 - Python programming
    - all exercises will be done in Python
 - Parsing (basic)
-   - technology inclusing
+   - technology including
      tokenization, BNF, parse trees, syntactic analysis, semantic analysis, regular expressions, macros
 - Styles
    - From the Lopes text on programming styles
-   - good-old-times, forth, monolith, cookbook, pieline, reflective, spreadsheet, actors, map-reduce....
+   - good-old-times, forth, monolith, cookbook, pipeline, reflective, spreadsheet, actors, map-reduce....
 - Paradigms:
    - classical single-style languages such as LISP (functional), Smalltak (OO),  and Prolog (logical).
    - theory of programming (lambda calculus, logic programming, finite-state machines, closures, predicates, etc
-- Idioms (usied in domain-specific languages)
+- Idioms (used in domain-specific languages)
-   - From the Fowler text on DLS.
+   - From the Fowler text on DSL.
    - BNF, closure, decision table, dependency network, state machine, production rules....

-As to the modeling perspective, students will use these tools to build interpreters of domain-specific languages that are understandable and maintainable by non-programers.
+As to the modeling perspective, students will use these tools to build interpreters of domain-specific languages that are understandable and maintainable by non-programmers.

 ## Staff